fido-device-onboard/docs-fidoiot/docs/installation.md

 ```
 sudo chmod +x /usr/bin/docker-compose
 ```
 3 .
-To ensure that the required version is installed, run ` docker-compose --version` command
+To ensure that the required version is installed, run ` docker-compose --version` command.

 ## Other Development Tools